Berlin

 • Berlin’s division after WWII made it a symbol of the Cold War, and more recently a representation of a divided world that is the focus of several miniseries and docudramas in English and German.
 After a morning lecture on the period, we explore the divided city in detail.
 We begin at the Berlin Wall Memorial, located on Bernauer Strasse, where it extends along 1.4kms of the former border strip.
 The only section of the Berlin Wall to be preserved in its full depth, the Memorial allows visitors to see the various elements as it looked at the end of the 1980s.
 We then take a walking tour of the Alexanderplatz district.
 The centre of former East Berlin, the district has retained some of its socialist-era buildings, and recent developments highlight some of the complexities in the relationship between historical memory and urban development.
 After a break for lunch, we embark on a private guided tour of the former Tempelhof Airport, the lifeline of West Berliners during the Berlin Airlift of 1948/49.
 The main terminal building dates from the height of Nazi power during the late 1930s.
 We finish the day exploring Berlin’s thriving culinary scene as a local expert foodie takes us to the vibrant neighbourhoods of Kreuzberg and Neukölln, renowned as the ‘heart & soul’ of the city’s nightlife.
 Overnight Berlin (B, D)

 • The fall of the Berlin Wall is one of the most significant, and well-remembered, political events of the past 50 years.
 The dismantling of the wall, however, is no less remarkable than the speed of Germany’s revitalisation post-unification and the phenomenal rise of Berlin as the culturally cool, cosmopolitan heart of a new Europe.
-Today we explore the new Berlin, commencing with Sammlung Boros, an extraordinary exhibition space in a converted WWII air raid bunker.
-The private Boros Collection features contemporary art from 1990 until the present.
-Making our way to the former Jewish Quarter of Berlin, there is free time for lunch in one of the area’s trendy cafes before our visit to the KW Institute for Contemporary Art – the gallery that has been driving the Berlin Biennale.
-In the afternoon we take a guided walk through the surrounding neighbourhood to seek out the turbulent history of the Jewish people in Berlin.
-Returning to our hotel, we farewell Berlin tonight at one of the excellent restaurants in Hackescher Markt.
+Today we explore the new Berlin, beginning with the recently-opened Swedish photography museum Fotografiska in the famous Tacheles building.
+The Tacheles was once a symbol of underground culture – an abandoned department store in Berlin’s Jewish Quarter where a group of young artists from East Germany created their own utopia.
+Evicted in 2012, with the promise to keep it as a cultural space, Fotografiska today hosts exhibitions from international and local artists.
+Following free time for lunch in one of the area’s trendy cafes, we spend the afternoon at the KW Institute for Contemporary Art.
+Housed in an erstwhile-margarine factory, this art institution strives to constantly push boundaries and experiment with new developments in contemporary art.
+We finish the day with a guided walk through the surrounding neighbourhood to seek out the turbulent history of the Jewish people in Berlin, before returning to our hotel.
+Tonight we farewell Berlin at one of the excellent restaurants in the nearby Hackescher Markt.
 Overnight Berlin (B, D)

 • The tour ends after breakfast this morning.
+Please check individual documents for onward travel plans.
 (B)

 Berlin Accommodation